Top Things to Do in Guangzhou: Best Activities & Must-Sees

 It's barely 900 metres long, but oh, what an atmosphere awaits!
 This tiny island, nestled on the Pearl River, instantly whisks you away to 19th-century Europe.
 When China opened its concessions, both the French and British settled here, leaving behind a truly remarkable architectural legacy: think elegant neoclassical facades, a stunning Gothic Church of Our Lady of Lourdes (built in 1892), and former consulates now transformed into chic cafés… You'll almost feel like you've stepped right into Europe!

 Today, Shamian has transformed into a true open-air museum, boasting over 150 preserved historic buildings.
-Once you're there, what wonders await?
+Once you're there, what can you expect?
 Indulge in delightful strolls beneath the century-old banyan trees, then immerse yourself in a contemporary art gallery housed within a former colonial bank, before settling down for a coffee on a charming terrace with stunning river views.

 The atmosphere remains wonderfully peaceful, even in the middle of the week – what a delightful contrast to the bustling city centre just a stone's throw away!